Overview

 REPEATING BARCODES

 Repeating barcodes are used when you have two separate products that share the same UPC.
+A repeating barcode will prompt the cashier to select which product is being sold at the POS when either product is scanned.

 UNIT OF MEASURE